BugBusterSWE/adminManual/chapters/managementCompanies.md

 ![](../img/showCompanies.png)

 ## Remove a company
-Clicking on a company name, you can see the button to remove it from Maas.
+Clicking on a company name, you can see the button to remove it from MaaS.

 ## Show company's members
 To open this page, you need to click on the company's name in the *Show Companies* page.